eucalyptus/euca-demo/doc/setup-poc8-manual.md

 ### Prepare External DNS

-I will not describe this in detail yet, except to note that this must be in place and working properly before registering services with the method outlined below, as I will be using DNS names for the services so they look more AWS-like.
+I will not describe this in detail here, except to note that this must be in place and working properly before registering services with the method outlined below, as I will be using DNS names for the services so they look more AWS-like.

 You should be able to resolve these names with these results: